TanishkaSuryavanshi/Spectral-Graph-Partitioning/README.md

-# Spectral Embeddings of Non-Linear Manifolds: A Graph Laplacian Framework
+# Spectral Graph Partitioning: Clustering Non-Convex Manifolds via Laplacian Eigenmaps

 This project implements *Spectral Clustering from scratch* to demonstrate how the eigen-structure of a Graph Laplacian can be used to discover topological patterns in data that are not linearly separable.